dunamismax/dunamismax/README.md

   - **Description:** An extremely fast JavaScript and CSS bundler written in Go.
 It processes frontend assets, handles module bundling, and performs minification, ensuring a highly optimized production output while maintaining a rapid development feedback loop.
 - [**PostCSS**](https://postcss.org/docs/postcss-cli)
   - **Role:** CSS Processor.
   - **Description:** A tool for transforming CSS with JavaScript plugins.
-It is essential for processing the Tailwind CSS framework, running as part of the build step to compile utility classes and custom directives into a standard, browser-ready stylesheet.
+It is essential for a build step that compiles utility classes and custom directives into a standard, browser-ready stylesheet.
 - [**Tailwind CSS**](https://tailwindcss.com/docs/installation)
   - **Role:** Utility-First CSS Framework.
   - **Description:** A highly-customizable, utility-first CSS framework that enables rapid UI development directly within the HTML markup.
 It promotes design consistency and produces a minimal CSS file for production.